CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Methodology

-Given a CAD mesh $\mathcal{M}$, we render it from predefined canonical viewpoints $V=12$ using Blender.
+\paragraph{Multi-View Mesh Rendering} Given a CAD mesh $\mathcal{M}$, we render it from predefined canonical viewpoints $V=12$ using Blender, although the method is not tied to a specific renderer.
 The viewpoints are distributed over the viewing sphere to capture diverse geometric perspectives.
+We empirically found 12 viewpoints sufficient to expose the major recognizable geometric features of most parts while maintaining manageable computational cost.
 Multi-view projections have been shown to provide an effective representation of 3D shape by encoding complementary geometric information across viewpoints \cite{mvcnn}.
 Subsequent work demonstrated that modeling relationships across views further enhances geometric encoding quality \cite{wei2019viewgcn}.
 Each rendering produces an RGB image $R_v$ and its corresponding foreground mask (Fig.~\ref{fig:synthetic_pipeline}a).